DETAILED ACTION

 t

-, (page 13, lines 10-15: cumulative damage)” and “deducing therefrom the lifetime of the turbomachine operating part, said lifetime corresponding to the final time (page 3, lines 16-21)” are mathematical calculations.
-If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in mind and mathematical calculations, then it falls within the “Mental Processes” grouping and “Mathematical concepts” grouping of abstract ideas.
+, thereby obtaining the cumulative damage while accounting for a predicted geometrical change of the turbomachine part over the course of the lifetime of the turbomachine part, the lifetime of the turbomachine part consisting of a plurality of the turbomachine operating cycles with respect to time (page 13, lines 10-33: cumulative damage),” and “deducing therefrom the lifetime of the turbomachine operating part, said lifetime corresponding to the final time (page 3, lines 16-21)” are mathematical calculations.
+If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in mind and mathematical calculations, then it falls within the “Mathematical concepts” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Step 2A, Prong Two: under the Step 2A, Prong Two, we consider whether the claim that recites a judicial exception is integrated into a practical application.
 In this step, we evaluate whether the claim recites additional elements that integrate the exception into a practical application of that exception.
+This judicial exception is not integrated into a practical application.
 Therefore, none of the additional elements indicate a practical application.

 Therefore, the claims are directed to a judicial exception and require further analysis under the Step 2B.